Frequently Asked Questions

 Q. Can I use e-cigarettes on campus?

 A. Yes.
-The use of e-cigarettes IS permitted in the zones.
+The use of e-cigarettes IS permitted on campus.